A rustic, apple-packed, buttery millet crumble-topped, rosemary scented afternoon tea cake. Beauty in simplicity.

 - Sprinkle the crumble mixture over the apple cake – don’t press it down.
 Return cake to the oven and bake for another 20 minutes, until golden.

 - Remove from the oven and turn out onto a plate while still warm.
-Serve warm with ice cream, Greek yoghurt or cream.
+Serve warm with ice cream, Greek yogurt or cream.